bafiam/vetplus-frontend/README.md

 your@pc:~$ yarn start
 ```

 The system is connected to the [online backend version](https://github.com/bafiam/vetplus-backend).
-To run it locally and use a local version of the backend with a local version of the front end, you need to do some changes to the modeles folder, action.js file.
+To run it locally and use a local version of the backend with a local version of the front end, you need to do some changes to the modules folder, action.js file.

 ```
 - Replace